Tuscarora War: Further conflict

 The Tuscarora War did not ensure lasting peace in the region.
 On Good Friday, April 15, 1715, a group of Native Americans attacked South Carolina.
 Among them were Apalachees, Savannahs, Lower Creeks, Cherokees, and Yamasees, as well as others.
 These were all allies of Colonels Barnwell and Moore during the Tuscarora War.
 This attack began what is known as the Yamasee War.
 The Yamasee and other tribes in South Carolina learned from the Tuscarora War that colonial settlers were heavily invested in the slave trade of Native Americans.
 Furthermore, the Tuscarora War had drastically cut down the number of Native Americans in the area who could be enslaved.
 With this in mind, the tribes of South Carolina decided on a preemptive attack.
 As one historian put it, "[b]etter to stand together as Indians, hit the colony now before it became any stronger, kill the traders, destroy the plantations, burn Charles Town, and put an end to the slave buyers."
 During the Yamasee War, Col. Maurice Moore, the brother of Colonel James Moore, led a regiment in the battle against the Yamasee.
 Among his regiment were some seventy Tuscarora warriors who were keen to fight against the Yamasee, a tribe who had fought against them during the Tuscarora War.
 Following the Yamasee War, these Tuscarora were asked by South Carolina officials to remain in South Carolina as their allies and to protect the colony from Spain and its Native American allies.
 As part of the arrangement, South Carolina would return to the Tuscarora one slave taken during the Tuscarora War for each Tuscarora killed in the line of duty and for each enemy Native American they captured.
 During this time, the Tuscarora came to be so well respected by the South Carolina government that they were given land in the colony.
 The Yamasee War and other conflicts between the remaining Tuscarora and other Native American groups in the region are examples of how the Tuscarora War destabilized relationships among southern Native Americans.

 Effect on slavery

 The Tuscarora War and the Yamasee War were turning points in the Carolinas' slave trade.
 By 1717, South Carolina began to regulate its slave trade.
 Additionally, after two wars between colonists and Native Americans, the number of Native Americans available to be enslaved had fallen considerably.
 The most valuable role of Native Americans also shifted during this time from slave to ally because of the ongoing power struggle between the French and English to control North America.
-Because colonists sought to ally themselves with Native Americans, the enslavement of Black Americans began to proliferate.
+Because colonists sought to ally themselves with Native Americans, the market for negro slaves began to grow.